danwt/research-artifacts-concurrent-trees/java_tla/README.md

-# thesis-tla-library
+# Java TLA Library

-Contains Java and TLA code for the custom tla library required for my thesis models.
+Contains Java and TLA implementing custom TLC operators which are used to generate trees and check linearizability.